mattermost/mattermost-handbook/operations/IT/helpdesk.md

 ## Questions

-If you have any questions or feedback, please reach out to the IT team at IT@mattermost.com.
+If you have any questions or feedback, please reach out to the IT team at IT@mattermost.com or join the IT channel in Mattermost https://community-daily.mattermost.com/private-core/channels/it